bartnic1/TinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- Navigate to your local server on a browser (for example, with a port number of 8080, go to http://localhost:8080/urls)

 - Taking || to be your protocol, local domain, and port number (i.e. || = http://localhost:8080), navigate to ||/urls.
 - New users should register to make a new account; an encrypted cookie will maintain access to user settings throughout the session.
 - Once registered, new users will automatically be logged in to the system.
 From there, click the hyperlink to Create a New tinyURL.